Licensed Practical Nurse

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

-Salaries vary considerably depending on the employer and on the employee’s responsibilities, experience and training.
+Salaries vary widely depending on the employer and on the employee’s responsibilities, experience, and training.

 For information about current collective agreements in the public and not-for-profit sectors, see the Government of Alberta website.